svn2github/oobash/oobash/docs/ReadMe.txt

 1) Call the Script.generator <scriptname>
 2) Use the skeleton to write your script
 3) Edit embedded pod docs
+4) If you implement new options in your script, you should implement these options in the option autocomplete file, too.
+You can find the option autocomplete files in the hidden directory .completions in the scripts directory.
+The name of the file is the name of your script plus the extension .comp.

 Example:
 Script.generator greatScript.sh